telecasteren/react-social-app/ReadMe.md

 npm install express@4.18.2
 ```

-Why Express?<br/>
-This let's us handle routing(navigation) as 'SPA routing'.<br/>
+This is what's handling the routing(navigation) in the app.<br/>
---> 'Single Page Application' routing for updating content and browser URL without having to do a full page reload.<br/>
+[SPA](<#single-page-application-routing-(SPA)>) routing for updating content and browser URL without page reload.<br/>

-Instead of navigating to a new HTML page, the routing system intercepts URL changes and dynamically renders different components or views on the same page.
-The key for my approach is trying to create a smooth experience for the user.
+--> Instead of navigating to a new HTML page, the routing system intercepts URL changes and dynamically renders different components or views on the same page.

 **Install the dependencies:**